mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 E-mail reuses DNS to help mitigate the first risk.
 To mitigate the second, it defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, because of the likelihood of a small MTA being classified as a spam source.
-Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, indirectly centralizing the protocol’s operation (see {{indirect}}).
+Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, concentrating the protocol’s operation (see {{indirect}}).

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting "instant messaging" and similar functionality.
 Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, rather than provide the benefits of global interoperability.

-The examples above illustrate that federation can be a useful technique to avoid proprietary centralization and manage beneficial centralization, but on its own does not avoid indirect and platform centralization.
+The examples above illustrate that federation can be a useful technique to avoid proprietary centralization and manage beneficial centralization, but on its own does not avoid concentration and platform centralization.
 If a single entity can capture the value provided by a protocol, they may use the protocol as a platform to get a “winner take all” outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally “tilt the table” towards a few operators.

 ## Multi-Stakeholder Administration is Hard {#multi}